mulle-c/mulle-unicode/README.md

 # mulle-utf

-a library to handle unicode strings.
-It doesn't interpret unicode, it just knows how to encode and decode it.
+a C (C99) library to handle unicode strings.

+> Naming: UTF is a transfer encoding for Unicode.
+So everything eventually maps to (32 bit) unicode characters.
+That operations are done on UTF directly is kinda questionable, but I believe common.

+>> TODO (maybe): split this up into mulle_unicode, mulle_unitype, mulle_utf

 ## mulle_utf_information

 ### Lenient